 Email CTA: The “Shop 20% Off” CTA makes this customer win-back email too enticing to resist.

 It may be daunting to reach out to customers as soon as it seems like they’re about to ghost you.
-But implementing a win-back email automation is a simple way to let your marketing platform take care of the hard part.
+But implementing a win-back email automation sequence or flow is a simple way to let your marketing platform take care of the hard part.

 As Andrew Rosensweig, strategist at Electric Eye says, “It’s important to at least start somewhere.”